skele2k/skele2k/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on vibey.mn ( platform for house rentals)
+- 🔭 I’m currently building a website for a startup of my own.
+Also, doing both front-end and back-end on nodejs.

 ### Connect with me: